canmom/canmom.github.io/fiction/undefinedbehaviour.md

 It was one of the last times I spoke to her.

+That's where we'll have to begin, I think.
+As I am now, it is all very fragmented.
+Hard to put it all together.

-She leaned back on her chair, pushing it up on two legs so she could look at me upside down over the back.
-The twists of her hair caught the light of her computer screen, and the various lamps and uplighters scattered haphazardly around the room.
-I would have been on the sofa.
-Tweaking the main character rig, I'm pretty sure.
+That night, though, is stored too deep to forget.
+I can bring it to mind at any moment.
+Violet was slumped back in a wooden chair, pushing it up on two legs so she could look at me upside down over the back.
+The twists of her hair could just catch the light of her computer screen, subpixel lines; below the surface of her skin danced the warmth of the room's half dozen lamps and uplighters.
+And I would have been scrunched about my laptop in a corner of the sofa.

 We'd often have days like that, back then: I'd go round, we'd put some music on, work quietly side by side on the game for a little while, maybe cuddle and watch some anime later but more likely get caught up talking until the last train had gone and I'd just have to stay the night.
 At some point I started bringing my toothbrush.

 She wasn't working on the game at this point, though.
-Some webtoon was on the screen, you know, the long infinite-scroll kind which all have the same blandly animesque artstyle.

-...ah, that's unfair, isn't it?
+Some webtoon was on the screen, you know, the long infinite-scroll kind.
+I was thinking something grumpy, about this blandly anime-esque art style. ...ah, that's unfair, isn't it?
 I'd hate it if someone cast that sort of judgement on the things I like.
 Someone called my style 'Artstation-core' once and I don't think I ever recovered.

-But she was reading something like that, or maybe it was a web novel.
+Well, she was reading something like that, or maybe it was a web novel.
 I mostly just remember what she said about it.

 ---

 "I fucking hate this isekai shit!"

-I gave her the look.
-She pivoted the chair back and spun it round to face me properly, leaning forward on her knees.
-She looked more frustrated than usual.
+I give her the look.
+She pivots the chair back, spins it round to face me properly, leans her elbows on her knees.
+In my mental encyclopedia of Violet's expressions, she looks more frustrated than usual.

-"Yeah, OK." she said.
+"Yeah, OK." she says, after I fail to answer.
 "I...
 OK.
 Come on, Indigo.
 Don't look at me like that."

 "You wouldn't read it if you weren't getting something out of it."
-I lifted the laptop off my knees, patted the cushion next to me.
+I lift the laptop off my knees, patted the cushion next to me.
 "Come on.
 Tools down.
 You can't tell me that's research.
 Come and tell me whats up."

-She stood, wobbled the way she does when she hasn't been paying attention to hunger signals for several hours, and picked her way past the books to settle between me and the pile of plushies.
-I held her for a minute or two, stroking her hair while she figured out the words.
+She stands, wobbling the way she does when she hasn't been paying attention to hunger signals for several hours, and picks her way through the floor's book collection to settle between me and a pile of plushies.
+I hold her for a minute or two, stroking her hair while she figures out the words.

 "It's just..."
 She glances at the cold cup of tea on the desk she left and winces.
 "None of them *get* it, you know?
 I keep thinking, maybe this one will actually do it properly, but it's always just... it's just a simple version of this world in medieval cosplay, it doesn't even try to get the <i>weltanschauung</i>, or--"

-I couldn't suppress my smirk.
+I can't suppress my smirk.
 "Weltanschauung, sweetie?"

 "You know, like--"

 "Yeah, no, just, that's like the most Violet way you could put it."

-She didn't laugh like I expected.
-Just pushed away from me to hug her knees instead.
+She does not laugh like I expect.
+Just pushes away from me, to hug her knees instead.
 "That's the problem, isn't it...
 Among, you know, the company, we're like, the two weird trannies.
-And, well," She smiled at me weakly.
+And, well," She smiles at me weakly.
 "It means the world that I'm not the only weird tranny.
 But among the weird trannies, I'm still like...
 I'm still the girl that says <i>weltanschauung</i>.
 The words that come naturally to me are like, they're the words that make me an incomprehensible nerd."

 "You know we're all incomprehensible nerds, right?"
 Even then I'm sure I knew this wasn't bait I should be taking, but...
 "Like, we're all freaky autists with our little obsessions.
 You don't know what I'm on about when I talk about graphics programming.
 And the fact that you even humour me, most people don't even give me that."